iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/0_intro.md

 </center>

+#### Design Considerations

 [BBa_B0015](https://parts.igem.org/Part:BBa_B0015) is the most used terminator in the Registry.
 This variant includes a `5’ AA` sequence, that when taken with the `5’` fusion site for terminators (`GCTT`) would create a stop codon preceding the terminator (`5' GCT TAA BBa_B0015`).

+While the CDS we will be using, [BBa_J119040](https://parts.igem.org/Part:BBa_J119040), has a stop codon (two in fact!), some Type IIS assembly schemes or samples, may not have the stop codon at the end of the CDS sequence.
+This design allows this terminator to include a stop codon in those cases.

 <hr />